gschaumb/team03-capstone/docs/index.md

 **Statement on Use of Generative AI:** Tools such as ChatGPT, Gemini, and Copilot were used in our project for experimentation on tasks such as evaluation query creation, code consultation, as well as searching on approaches and concepts.

-**Team Member Scope:**
+**Team Member Scope**
-- **Anandita:** Email Agent Architecture, Email Agent Coding, Evaluation Strategy and Results Report Sections Drafts, Project Video Segments and Video Integration
+- **Anandita:** Email Agent Architecture, Email Agent Coding, Evaluation Approach and Scoring, Evaluation Strategy and Results Report Sections Drafts, Project Video Segments and Video Integration
 - **Gary:** HuggingFace Setup, Perception and Integration Agent Coding, Introduction and Methods Drafts, Evaluation Test Query and Responses Generation, Demo Video Segments

 <br>